 photo Morten Rygaard Robe Martin Jensen

-In all of them he has mixed dance rhythms with the concept of “intervention” artistic, delighting his thousands of fans and so many others who tuned in Twitch to follow the concert.
+In all of them he has mixed dance rhythms with the concept of “intervention” artistic, delighting his thousands of fans and many others who tuned in Twitch to follow the concert.

 photo Morten Rygaard Robe Martin Jensen